 3. Los Manueles

-One of our all-time Granada favorites!
-This beloved local eatery has delighted granadinos and visitors alike since 1917.
-While we love the gigantic croquetas that put Los Manueles on the map, their paella—especially the meat paella with lamb and chicken—is one of the best in town.
+An all-time favorite Granada spot, this beloved local eatery has delighted granadinos and visitors alike since 1917.
+While their famous gigantic croquetas are what put Los Manueles on the map (and are well worth a try), their paella—especially the meat version with lamb and chicken—is one of the best in town.

 Address: Calle Reyes Católicos, 61